• Skip to primary navigation

 • 1 tbsp vegetable oil

-• Place the flour, salt and pepper in one bowl and mix together
+• Place the flour, salt, and pepper in one bowl and mix together

 • Place the egg in a second bowl and lightly whisk.

 • Place the breadcrumbs in the third bowl.
 Sprinkle the smoked paprika onto the breadcrumbs and then drizzle on the oil.
-Mix together so the the oil absorbs into all of the breadcrumbs.
+Mix together so the oil absorbs into all of the breadcrumbs.

 • Take a heaped tablespoon of mashed potato and flatten it in your hand.
 Place a cube of cheese in the middle and wrap the mashed potato around it.
 Shape into a cylinder shape.